 The book is written in 3 parts.

-Part I introduces Max, and shows how the modulator receives information from all the senses, how he processes the information and how he tells the body what to do.
+Part I introduces Max as the "Modulator", and shows how the modulator receives information from all the senses, how he processes the information and how he tells the body what to do.

 Part III describes what happens when a modulator "shuts down" through lack of stimulation or tiredness.
 Again, the narrator's mom helps him find ways to "wake Max up" and get him to focus again.

 My older son identifies more with Part II, where Max goes into sensory overload and causes a mini meltdown.
 I wish I had had this book when he was younger.
-Although he is older now and has learned how to calm himself down when things get too much, there were still "aha!' moments, when he understood why a particular activity is really calming for him.
+Although he is older now and has learned how to calm himself down when things get too much, there were still "aha!' moments for him, when he understood why a particular activity is really calming for him.

 It was also really helpful for him identify for himself the senses that most easily get overwhelmed.